rockstat/band-services-set/.skeletons/bandservice/README.md

 ### Coding your service

-Look into `yourservice/yourservice/main.py` it template of a new services, which can be `handler` or `enricher`
+Look at `yourservice/yourservice/main.py`.
+It template of a new service, which can be `handler` or `enricher`

 ### Running for debug